Qnouro/LeafClassifier/README.md

 ## todo list

--Spotted 6 doubled columns in the df due to spaces in the end -Deep copy for df
+-Spotted 6 doubled columns in the df due to spaces in the end : DONE -Deep copy for df : DONE
 -Confusion Matrix
 -Code factorisation
+-Leaf segmentation : DONE